evancauteren/bg2-autumns-twilight-mod/Autumns_Twilight/Readme-Autumns_Twilight.txt

 -------------------
-6. Version History
+6. Current Version
 -------------------

-Version 1.0.0
+Version 1.2.0
-- Initial release
-- Two new secret NPCs will be revealed one week after the mod's release (October 18, 2024)
+- Fixed several minor bugs.
+- The known issues from v1.1 were fixed.
+- Hidden adventures compatibility: AT is now compatible with the Temple of Mask component from the Hidden Adventures mod.
+AT must be installed AFTER the mentioned mod for the compatibility to take effect.

 ---------------------
 7. Legal Information